Michael-Fearon/theodinproject/README.md

 content > padding > border > margin
 ["*"] wildcard can be used to apply style to every matching property, or every element if used on its own margin-left:auto; will move content to the rightmost edge, reverse for right,top,bottom

+## FLEX ##
+23/01/26
+A flex container is any element that has display: flex on it.
+A flex item is any element that lives directly inside of a flex container.

+Any element can be both a flex container and a flex item

+flex:1;
+Lets all the flexible items be the same length, regardless of its content